Newly Accepted Students

 Join the conversation and ask your questions at our New Student Virtual Q&A session.

 New Student Orientation

 New Student Orientation will provide you with an overview of Hunter College and the School of Education.
 At the event you will meet current students in your program and your Faculty Advisor.
-Dates and Times to be announced.
-Select programs will have their own orientations.
-Consult program specific academics pages for more information.

 Register for Courses